czerwonk/hakanai/SECURITY_REPORT.md

 ## Conclusion

-Hakanai demonstrates exceptional security with a comprehensive zero-knowledge architecture and robust cryptographic implementation.
-All critical and high-severity security issues have been resolved, making it **production-ready** with only minor low-priority improvements remaining.
+Hakanai demonstrates strong security with a comprehensive zero-knowledge architecture and robust cryptographic implementation.
+While the core security model remains excellent, the recent WASM QR code integration introduces some operational security considerations that should be addressed for production deployment.

 **Key Strengths:**
 - Zero-knowledge architecture with AES-256-GCM encryption